 What do you like about being a therapist?

 What is less pleasant?

 There are times when I have had to realise that the client and I have reached the end of what we can achieve together.
 There are even times when the style is not quite what the client is looking for.
 Not quite achieving what we have set out to achieve can be very disappointing.
 But it is also about acknowledging our strengths and weaknesses as therapists.
 We cannot be good at everything!
 And we are all human beings and we do not always gel.

-I have been on the register for about two years.
-The articles are always interesting and written by us so they are not overloaded with psycho babble.
+I have been on the Welldoing register for about six years.
+The articles are always interesting and written by us so they are not overloaded with psycho-babble.
 The Facebook group is also useful.

 Do you ever suggest books or apps to clients?

 All the time.
 Especially when it is clear that the client wants to go away and do some reading.
 With young people, I have found that their parents very often want to read a little more.
 I have now started providing book reviews on my Facebook page.

 What you do for your own mental health?

 I regularly clear my diary and have a few days to myself.
 I walk almost daily – sometimes up to 10km depending on where I am working.

 You are a therapist in Central London and The City.
 What can you share with us about seeing clients in this area?